Understanding Fine Motor Skills

 Understanding Fine Motor Skills | District Speech & Language Therapy | Washington D.C. & Arlington VA

-Fine motor skills includes any movement that involves the small muscles of our hands and wrists.
+Fine motor skills include any movements that involve the small muscles of our hands and wrists.

 There are fine motor skills milestones which indicate a general level of childhood development.

-These milestones begin as young as 2 months of age and if your child is significantly delayed, can be an indicator of a condition that is causing the delay.
+These milestones begin as young as 2 months of age, and if your child is significantly delayed, it may be an indicator of a condition that is causing the delay.

 This is vital for setting your child up to succeed in the world as a self sufficient adult.